yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 23. What Is React CLI?
 > - Create React App is an officially supported way to create single-page React.
 <br/><br/>

+24. Describe Shallow Compare In React?
+> - Shallow compare works by checking if two values are equal in case of primitive types like string, numbers and in case of object it just checks the reference.

 <hr/>